oracle/docker-images/OracleHTTPServer/README.md

         $ cd ../OracleJava/java-8
         $ sh build.sh
+You can also pull the Oracle Server JRE 8 image from Oracle Container Registry or the Docker Store.

 ### Building OHS Docker Image
 IMPORTANT: You have to download the OHS binary and put it in place (see .download files inside dockerfiles/).